 Keeping Track Of The Wind

-I put out three wind flags, instead of my regular six that I use for 200 yards.
+I put out three wind flags, instead of the regular six that I use for 200 yards.
 I am trying to find the most forgiving load.
 In order to do that, I want to have just a general idea on what the wind is doing.
 In other words, I want a load that is going to allow me the greatest percentage of error while reading the conditions.

 Picture of bench while shooting a ladder.
 Notice the identical target and spotting scope.